 The API bindings provide unified access to the underlying AddLive Service Container and AddLive Service and ensures that the AddLive API is consistent across all supported platforms.
 There might be some slight API differences (mostly when it comes to rendering video feeds), but all the methods, their parameters and results are the same.

-2. The AddLive Service Container
+2. The AddLive Service

 The AddLive Service is a major part of the AddLive Platform.
 It is the component where many of the features offered by the Platform are implemented.